 The State Bar of Texas has a toll-free hotline that can help you free of charge.
 The number is 1-800-252-9690.

 What if the insurance company low balls me, but sends me a check?
-Do I
+Do I deposit the check?

 You must read the paperwork very carefully before you cash any check.
 If it states “payment in full” or “claims release,” etc., cashing the check could prevent you from pursuing additional monies you would otherwise be owed had you not cashed the check.

 If the carrier is liable, they must pay the following, in addition to the amount of the claim: simple interest on the amount of the claim as damages each year at the rate determined on the date of the judgment under the finance code, plus 5% together with attorney’s fees.

 If the carrier underpays or slow pays the claim, you must give notice in writing before you can do anything, including going to court (there are certain very limited exceptions such as the expiration of the statute of limitations).
 This notice should be drafted by a lawyer because it will be admissible before a jury if the lawsuit is tried.
 The notice must contain certain things, such as:

 - A statement of what the insurance company did wrong (acts and omissions);

 - The amount the insurance company actually owes (difficult to quantify unless the policyholder hires an appraiser, engineer, or someone with specialized expertise in valuing losses);